animuslabs/boid-worker/README.md

 ```

 ## Important transactions to start
-When your validator account is registered you need to provide collateral to power.boid smart contract
+To register your oracle node you need to deposit BOID collateral.
 ### example
 #### send 10000 BOID(token.boid contract) memo: collateral --> power.boid